amatzen/SE05-CS/Labs/04-SQL_Injection/README.md

 An improvement would be to use PBKDF2, Argon2 or Bcrypt, which are hashing mechanics, that also uses random bit generators to mitigate the risk of reverse-databases, that for instance are available to SHA and MD5.

+**Which other problem allows you to get into the machine using ssh?
+How could this be prevented?**
+The SSH server is publicly exposed on port 22, which is in general known as bad practice.
+It should be behind a VPN or jump server, or even just be local access only, to prevent threats exploiting SSH access.

+Secondly, SSH users should authenticate using PKI (Key Pairs) as passwords are quite bruteforcable.